Ejemekwuru: Other traditional practices

 Other traditional practices included stipulated norms for marriage, funeral, childbirth and naming ceremonies.

-In Ejemekwuru’s tradition, male children were circumcised (ibe ugwu) on the 8th day, a tradition that is still practiced to date.
-In addition, the people practiced ile omugwo when, after a woman had given birth to a child, a very close and experienced relative of her, in most cases her mother was required by tradition to come and spend time with her and her husband, assisting her with household chores, while the new mom focused on breastfeeding the newborn.
+In Ejemekwuru's tradition, male children were circumcised (ibe ugwu) on the 8th day, a tradition that is still practiced to date.
+In addition, the people practiced ile omugwo when, after a woman had given birth to a child, a very close and experienced relative of her, in most cases her mother, was required by tradition to come and spend time with her and her husband, assisting her with household chores while the new mom focused on breastfeeding the newborn.

 The naming ceremony of a newborn child was equally an important cultural event.
 Names bore meanings and interpretations that were consistent with the circumstances leading to or surrounding the birth of the child.
-For example, a child born after many years of expectation for a child would be named Ogugua meaning ‘child that has cleaned my tears’.
+For example, a child born after many years of expectation for a child would be named Ogugua meaning 'child that has cleaned my tears'.
 Similarly, a child born after many years of barrenness, if a boy, could be named Amaechi or Obiechina or Ahamefule and a child born during a bumper harvest would be named Obianuju.
 Other naming conventions included naming children after the name of the market day in which they were born – Nweke, Nworie, Nwafor, and Nwankwo were names given to children born on the respective market days Eke, Orie, Afor and Nkwo.

 Chieftaincy (Nze na Ozo) ordination also followed stipulated norms.
 Before the coming of the British colonial government, the affairs of the town were governed by traditional title holders - Ndi Nze na Ozo, Ndi Nze (also known as Ndi Mgbirichi), and Ndi Ishi Owu (head of the Okoroshi society), as well as elders, who ensured the smooth functioning.
-These chiefs also meted out punishment (igba aria) to people who defiled the land through misdeeds and acts misconduct.
+These chiefs also meted out punishment (igba aria) to people who defiled the land through misdeeds and acts of misconduct.

-There is also a spirit of brotherly love and unity which the people of Ejemekwuru express through their age-old fondness for addressing each other as nwunnem (literally; my mother’s child), which means brother or sister.